-Alexandra Gibson is a photographer with a background in both art photography and journalism.
+Alexandra Gibson is a photographer with a background in conceptual art photography and journalism.
 Gibson marries photographic traditions learned in the darkroom to the digital.
-Her images carry a strong sense of personal and editorial narrative with an eye for the surreal.
-Her most current style represents a cross-fertilization of social realism, erotica, and concepts of spirituality.
-With ten years of darkroom and printing experience, Gibson marries the traditions of the photographic art to the digital.
+Her images carry a strong sense of personal and editorial narrative with an eye for the spiritual and the surreal.